Venezuela Wedding Traditions Cultural Wedding Guide 2025

 Bridal attire components:

-• Veil: Mantilla-style (Spanish influence) in 60% of weddings
+- Veil: Mantilla-style (Spanish influence) common

-• Bouquet: Pink or white flowers, $150-$500 USD
+- Bouquet: Pink or white flowers

-• Jewelry: Gold preferred, often family heirlooms
+- Jewelry: Gold preferred, often family heirlooms

 Something Old, Something New Tradition

 Venezuelan “algo viejo, algo nuevo” tradition follows the international custom with culturally specific items: family jewelry (old), wedding dress (new), sister’s veil (borrowed), and blue ribbon sewn into dress (blue).
-This practice appears in 80% of Venezuelan weddings, with the silver sixpence often replaced by a Venezuelan bolívarboh-LEE-vahr coin for cultural authenticity.
+This practice appears in most Venezuelan weddings, with the silver sixpence often replaced by a Venezuelan bolívarboh-LEE-vahr coin for cultural authenticity.

 Reception Traditions and Celebrations